New York Liberty’s Breanna Stewart fouled on this attempt but...

 New York Liberty’s Breanna Stewart fouled on this attempt but misses the second and winning free throw late in the 4th quarter while playing the Minnesota Lynx in the 1st game of the WNBA Final at Barclays Center in Brooklyn Thursday, October 10, 2024 Credit: Newsday/J. Conrad Williams Jr.

 This was an unprecedented comeback to win a WNBA playoff game, rising up from 15 down with five minutes left in regulation.
-And therefore on the other side, it was the worst collapse en route to losing a playoff game under those circumstances in WNBA history.
+Therefore, on the other side, it was the worst collapse en route to losing a playoff game in WNBA history.

-The Liberty looked like they were about to claim Game 1 of the Finals over Minnesota Thursday night at Barclays Center.
-Teams ahead by at least 15 in the postseason with five minutes remaining had gone a perfect 183-0.
+The Liberty looked as if they were about to claim Game 1 of the WNBA Finals over Minnesota on Thursday night at Barclays Center.
+Teams ahead by at least 15 in the postseason with five minutes remaining had gone 183-0.

-Make it 183-1.
-The Liberty still could have won it in four quarters after falling behind by one.
-But Breanna Stewart could only go 1-for-2 from the line with 0.8 showing on the clock, and they ended up losing 95-93 in OT on Napheesa Collier’s 13-foot fadeaway jumper with 8.8 seconds to go.
+Even after falling behind by one, the Liberty still could have won it in four quarters, but Breanna Stewart went 1-for-2 from the free-throw line with eight-tenths of a second remaining, and they ended up losing in overtime, 95-93, on Napheesa Collier’s 13-foot fadeaway jumper with 8.8 seconds to go.

 “It was the craziest sporting event I’ve been a part of [or] watched,” Collier said Saturday.